Khlysts: Beliefs and practices

-This ritual, which formed the focus of their worship, took place on holy feast days.
+This ritual of radenie, which formed the focus of their worship, took place on holy feast days.
 The congregation would gather during the evening at a prearranged location, such as a member's house.
 They would remove their outer clothing, and enter the sacred space dressed only in an undershirt.
 After a period of singing or chanting the Jesus Prayer ("Lord Jesus Christ, Son of God, have mercy on me, a sinner"), some of the worshippers would feel the Holy Spirit come upon them, and would begin dancing wildly, prophesying in unintelligible language.
 This would continue for half an hour or more, until the dancers collapsed with exhaustion.
 Finally, they would share a sacramental meal of nuts, bread, pastry and kvass.

-The Khlysty practiced an extreme asceticism, in order to prepare themselves for the reception of the Holy Spirit into their bodies.
+The Khlysts practiced an extreme asceticism, in order to prepare themselves for the reception of the Holy Spirit into their bodies.
 They abstained from alcohol, and often fasted for days or weeks at a time.
 Although marriage was permitted for practical purposes, "because the help of a wife was indispensable for a peasant", it was a sin to engage in sexual intercourse, even with one's own wife.
 Connected with this mortification of the flesh was the practice of self-flagellation which often accompanied the radenie rite.

 Russian author Edvard Radzinsky has described a radenie ritual which he witnessed on the island of Chechen in 1964: